Why Stock Photos?

 Please note: This is an infrared-modified (715nm) 5D Mark III.
 It does not take regular images!

 We have had this 5D Mark III modified for IR photography.
 The low-pass filter was removed and replaced with an internal 715nm infrared filter.
 Instead of capturing three different colors of visible light, the camera now sees three different wavelengths in the near-infrared spectrum.

 You use an IR-modified camera just as you would a normal SLR: autofocus works, live view works, and in-camera metering works.
 Exposure times are similar to a normal camera.

-For those of you who are not familiar with IR photography, the look is very different: you’ll want to read up on shooting in IR and the post-processing required for the images.The modification disables the automatic sensor cleaning function so the camera may report to an error when powering up if you set it to clean the sensor when starting up.
+For those of you who are not familiar with IR photography, the look is very different: you’ll want to read up on shooting in IR and the post-processing required for the images.The modification disables the automatic sensor-cleaning function, so the camera may report an error when powering up if you set it to clean the sensor when starting up.
 Ignore this, it will work just fine.

 You can get images with a 715nm in artificial light, but indoors (especially with fluorescent light) there’s not enough IR floating around to really get a picture with the 830nm conversion.

 Truth is, unless you are waaayyyyy into this, it doesn’t make a lot of difference--unless for some weird reason you’re shooting IR under fluorescent light, then avoid the 830nm.
 I can’t imagine why anyone would do that, but I know for certain if I don’t mention it somebody will.

 Are we out of stock?If you don't see exactly what you're looking for and that makes you sad, please give us a shout.
 We might have good news for you.
 Here's a link to our contact form.

 We offer a 3-day inspection period on all sales, during which time you may return the item for a refund of the purchase price, not including shipping.